tranngonguyettu/FNP_Sales_Analysis/README.md

 ## Customers
 - Analyse customer behaviour based on genders
 - How much do customers spend on average?
-- Percentage of revenue that repeat customer contributes
 - Perform customer segmentation and revenue for each segment
 ## Region
 - Identify top 10 cities contributing the highest revenue